Keto Pumpkin Pie

 Can I eat a pumpkin pie on a keto diet?
-Sure you can, but you will have to make a few adjustments to the authentic recipe.
-Pumpkin is a very low-carb vegetable, which means that you can definitely enjoy keto pumpkin recipes this Thanksgiving on your keto diet.
+Sure, you can, but you will have to make a few adjustments to the authentic recipe.

 Let me guide you on how you can make a bursting in flavor keto-friendly pumpkin pie to share with your family and friends this Thanksgiving.

-is nut-free and fits all diet if you expect to share this at a party.
+- It’s nut-free and fits all diets if you expect to share this at a party.

 Pre-baking the crust